 - Provide a clean, safe water source and sink somewhere within the worksite for washing hands and rinsing out any breast pump equipment.

 - Explore childcare options such as on-site childcare or subsidized care at nearby childcare centers.
 Consider accessibility to childcare in facility planning.

 - Provide options for breastfeeding employees such as part-time employment, job sharing, flex schedules and/or a gradual return to work.

 - Allow the nursing infant to be brought to work or allow the employee to leave the workplace to breastfeed her infant.
 This is important when there is no on-site childcare and when the employee must return to work prior to the minimum six-week period needed to fully establish breastfeeding.

-Provide a breastfeeding education and support system through one or more of the following:
+Provide a breastfeeding education and support system:

 - Written educational handouts/pamphlets/books.